cpraveen/cfdlab/petsc/euler2d/README.md

 visit -o sol*.plt
 ```

-You can open the plt files using Tecplot of VisIt.
+You can open the plt files using Tecplot or VisIt.

 ## TS version (ts.c, finite volume WENO)